quintoandar/butterfree/README.md

 - **Declarative Feature Engineering**: care about **what** you want to compute and **not how** to code it.
 - **Feature Store Modeling**: the library easily provides everything you need to process and load data to your Feature Store.

-To understand the main concepts of Feature Store modeling and library main features you can check [Butterfree's Wiki](https://github.com/quintoandar/butterfree/wiki).
+To understand the main concepts of Feature Store modeling and library main features you can check [Butterfree's Documentation](https://butterfree.readthedocs.io/en/latest/home.html), which is hosted by Read the Docs.

 To learn how to use Butterfree in practice, see [Butterfree's notebook examples](https://github.com/quintoandar/butterfree/tree/master/examples)